JelenaBanjac/intelligent-agents/reactive/README.md

     - reward table `R(s, a)`
     - probability transition table `T(s, a, s0)` - this is the hardest and most crucial part of the exercise.
 - [ ] Implement the offline reinforcement learning algorithm for determining the actions to take in order to search and deliver tasks optimally.
 This algorithm should be executed before the vehicles start moving.
-- [ ] Run simulations of one, two and three agents using your optimally learned strategy `V(S)`.
+- [ ] Run simulations of one, two and three agents using wer optimally learned strategy `V(S)`.
 Look at the performance graph of the agents.
 How does it change for different discount factors?
-Explain your results.
+Explain wer results.
 Test limit cases.

 ## Hints
 There is a seperate document that elaborates the relevant parts of the LogistPlatform for this exercise.
 - Do note that there is a continuous supply of tasks and that the simulation will run forever.
 Use the exit button from the Repast UI to shutdown the platform cleanly.
-- The prepared package comes with various configuration files that allow you to test your solution.
-Feel free to change them and see how it affects your program.
-When you hand-in your solution please make sure that you correctly set your discount factor and any other user-defined values (if you use them).
+- The prepared package comes with various configuration files that allow we to test wer solution.
+Feel free to change them and see how it affects wer program.
+When we hand-in wer solution please make sure that we correctly set wer discount factor and any other user-defined values (if we use them).
 - The task distribution can be given a seed in order to make the task generation deterministic.
-This is invaluable when doing code debugging, but please test your program with other seeds, too.
-If your program has just crashed look at the `history.xml` file - it contains a detailed history of events.
-If you reuse the seed values provided there (by changing the configuration file) you should be able to repeat the crash.
+This is invaluable when doing code debugging, but please test wer program with other seeds, too.
+If wer program has just crashed look at the `history.xml` file - it contains a detailed history of events.
+If we reuse the seed values provided there (by changing the configuration file) we should be able to repeat the crash.
-- The graph that you see when running the logist platform gives the reward per kilometer after each action and this is **NOT** a function that you need to optimize, RLA optimizes another function.
+- The graph that we see when running the logist platform gives the reward per kilometer after each action and this is **NOT** a function that we need to optimize, RLA optimizes another function.

 ## Run Simulation
 For 1 agent (called reactive-random):